Comprehensive Hearing Assessments

 An Initial Conversation About You

-Along with having a genuine interest in our patients as individuals, our initial conversation will address any concerns or questions you might have about hearing loss, including any early signs you experienced prior to your visit such as difficulty communicating with others, a ringing sound in your ears, a feeling of stuffiness or fullness in your ears, and other issues.
+Along with having a genuine interest in our patients as individuals, we have this initial conversation to address any concerns or questions you might have about hearing loss, including any early signs you experienced prior to your visit such as difficulty communicating with others, a ringing sound in your ears, a feeling of stuffiness or fullness in your ears, and other issues.

-We will ask some questions about your medical history, medications you are taking, work and social activities in which you participate, and any experience with hearing loss in your family, any previous or existing balance-related issues, and if you are experiencing tolerating any environmental sounds.
+We will ask some questions about your medical history, medications you are taking, work and social activities in which you participate, experiences with hearing loss in your family, previous or existing balance-related issues, and if you are experiencing tolerating any environmental sounds.

 A Physical Examination of Your Ears

 Next, your audiologist will physically examine your ears to look for damage to the structures of the ear or blockages in the ear canal.
-Many patients who are experiencing hearing challenges discover that their condition is not permanent but caused by inflammation or a growth in the ear canal as well as a bug, earwax, or a bit of fluff, which are easily corrected resolving your hearing difficulties.
+Many patients who are experiencing hearing challenges discover that their condition is not permanent but caused by an obstruction in the ear canal, such as inflammation, a growth, a bug, earwax, or a bit of fluff—all of which are easily corrected, resolving your hearing difficulties.

 Hearing Tests